bvuongle/Pyramids/README.md

 ### Documentation
 Documentation for the project, describing the functionality and composition of the methods can be found [here](docs/documentation/index.html).

+Note: If the link doesn't work, you can find the documentation at docs/documentation/index.html

+Note: You can create new documentation file with the following command:

+sphinx-build -b html ./.sphinx ./docsGen

+New documentation file will be locate in /docsGen/index.html

 ### The core of the project
 + Backtracking algorithm